 While Indonesia has seen recent economic growth, many people still seek employment overseas.
 Of the 4.5 million Indonesians working abroad, 1.9 million do not have a residence permit for the country they work in.
-This makes them particularly vulnerable to human trafficking.
-Women and girls, often employed as maids in the Middle East, are exploited, treated as slaves and forced to work in the sex industry.
+This makes them particularly vulnerable to falling victim to human trafficking.
+Women and girls, often employed as maids in the Middle East, are exploited, treated as slaves, and forced to work in the sex industry.

 Rising religious intolerance

-Indonesia has the largest Muslim population in the world: about 90% of the more than 245 million Indonesians follow this belief.
-The country is diverse in terms of faith, ethnicity and culture.
-Respect for diversity and freedom of religion is embedded in the nation’s philosophy and constitution, however, implementation is weak.
+Indonesia has the largest Muslim population in the world: about 90% of the more than 245 million Indonesians adhere to this belief.
+The country is also diverse in terms of faith, ethnicity, and culture.
+Respect for diversity and freedom of religion is embedded in the nations philosophy and the constitution.
+However, implementation is weak.

-The blasphemy law, unclear policies and the current legal framework leads to potential discrimination against minorities.
-In some localities, social-cultural fabrics that promote tolerance and inclusiveness are crumbling, while messages of intolerance and mistrust are on the rise both on- and offline.
+The blasphemy law, unclear policies, and the legal framework leads to potential discrimination against minorities.
+In some localities, social-cultural fabrics that promote tolerance and inclusiveness are crumbling, while messages of intolerance and mistrust are on the rise both on and offline.

-Along with our 15 local partners, we work together to prevent human trafficking and promote religious tolerance in Indonesia.
+Along with our 16 (interreligious programme; 5 partners; human trafficking programme: 11 partners) local partners, we work together to prevent human trafficking and promote religious tolerance in Indonesia.
 We do this through:

 Raising political and social awareness

-We focus on raising political and social awareness of the causes, consequences and prevention of human trafficking.
-We do this by coordinating informative meetings at schools to educate both children and their parents on the realities and dangers of working abroad.
+We focus on raising political and social awareness of the causes, consequences, and prevention of human trafficking.
+We do this by coordinating information meetings at schools to inform both children and their parents of the realities and dangers of working abroad.
 We provide media training for investigative journalists to highlight the root causes of human trafficking through the media.
 We also organise workshops for religious leaders and women leaders to mobilise them to speak out against human trafficking.

 Lobbying and advocacy towards local authorities

 Our local partners have joined forces in their lobbying and advocacy activities to engage and involve local authorities.
-We inform these partners about the applicable legislation so that they can better fulfil their role in fighting human trafficking.
-This results in greater cooperation at the local level between government, religious and social leaders and law enforcement and improves the chances of tracking down both victims and perpetrators.
+We inform them about the applicable legislation so that they can better fulfil their role in fighting human trafficking.
+This results in greater cooperation at the local level between government, religious and social leaders, and law enforcement, and improves the chances of tracking down both victims and perpetrators.

 Promoting interfaith relations

-The core of our programme centres around facilitating interfaith cooperation and enabling communities, youth, women and religious leaders at the grassroots level to promote tolerance.
-Our focus is on local level interfaith relations and building an alternative narrative of tolerance based on religious texts and interpretations.
+The core of the interreligious programme centres around enabling communities, youth, women and religious leaders at the grassroots level to promote tolerance and facilitating interfaith cooperation.
+Our focus is on local level interfaith relations, building an alternative narrative of tolerance based on religious texts and interpretations.
 It is essential to engage local government and government institutions to prevent fuelling interreligious tensions and hate speech.

 The core of our programme centres around facilitating interfaith cooperation and enabling communities, youth, women and religious leaders at the grassroots level to promote tolerance.